hongaar/bandersnatch/README.md

 - 🌊 [Fluid](https://www.martinfowler.com/bliki/FluentInterface.html) syntax
 - ➰ Built-in [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop)
 - 💬 Prompts for missing arguments
-- ➡ Autocompletes arguments, options and values
+- 🔜 Autocompletes arguments
 - 🤯 Fully typed
 - ⚡ Uses the power of `yargs` and `inquirer`

-It's built-in TypeScript to provide you with some very handy type hints.
+It's built in TypeScript and command arguments are fully typed.

-Bandersnatch is not designed to be used as a full CLI framework like oclif, and tries to minimize the assumptions made about your program to make bandersnatch easy and intuitive to work with.
+Bandersnatch is not designed to be used as a full CLI framework like oclif, and tries to minimize the assumptions made about your program to make it easy and intuitive to work with.

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Getting started](#getting-started)
   - [Installation](#installation)